mzpqnxow/grsec-debian-linode/README.md

 This is based on various posts on The Internet (TM) and excellent documentation from Debian and to a lesser extent, Linode.
 Also, much help from the oh so kind, humble and modest Bradley Spengler.
 His family is also pretty nice.
 Really nice.

+## WARNING

+The `make-kpkg` tool has been deprecated as of Debian 9 and building `.deb` packages is supported by the upstream kernel.
+It can be invoked via `make deb-pkg`

 ## Steps

 ### Create and boot your Linode